James Orengo

-James Aggrey Bob Orengo is a Kenyan lawyer, a human rights activist, and a politician who is the current governor for Siaya County.
+James Aggrey Bob Orengo is a Kenyan lawyer, human rights activist, and politician who is the current governor for Siaya County.
 He is also one of the few Kenyan lawyers who have attained the professional grade of Senior counsel in the legal field, a title that he earned during the Kibaki administration.

 Orengo was elected as an MP for the Ugenya Constituency on a KANU ticket in a by-election in 1980, making him the youngest MP in Kenya at the time, at age 29.
 He was elected as a member of parliament for Ugenya constituency in 1992 and served up to 1997, re-elected in 1997, and served until 2002.
 In 2002, he vied for the presidency and lost.
 In 2005, he joined the Orange Democratic Movement party, teaming up with Raila Odinga after a significant standoff between the two following a fallout from 2002.
 In 2007, he vied for the position of Ugenya MP, which he won, enabling him to serve in that capacity until 2013.
 He was appointed as a Minister of Lands from 2008 to 2013.
 He was elected and served in the Senate of Kenya from 2013 to 2017 as senator for Siaya County.

 In 2022 he vied for the governor of Siaya County and won.
 He holds the gubernatorial seat to date.
 He is still governor.

 Early life and education

 He was born as James Aggrey Bob Orengo on 22 February 1951 in Kasipul Kabondo in Homabay County, Kenya, to Apolo Stefano Olunga Orengo, a senior police chief and Josfina Atieno Olunga Orengo.
 In 1954, he started attending Ambira Primary School, where he finished his primary education in 1964.
 He joined the Alliance High School in January 1965 and finished form six education in 1970.
 In 1971, he joined the University of Nairobi to study law and became the university president in 1973.
-In 1974, he graduated from the University of Nairobi with lower second-class honors in Bachelor of Laws (LL.B.) and later enrolled at the prestigious Kenya School of Law.
+In 1974, he graduated from the University of Nairobi with pass in Bachelor of Laws (LL.B.) and later enrolled at the prestigious Kenya School of Law.
 He passed his bar examination after several attempts and was thus admitted into the Kenya legal Council.